Washington-Ice-Climbing/ice-conditions-map/README.md

 ## Routes
 To add a new route:
-1. Add a route object to the array in `public/routes/routes.js`.
+1. Add a route id to the array in `public/routes/routes.js`.
-    - `rid` is the name of the folder that will hold assets for this route.
+ - The route id you choose will be the name of the folder containing its data.
-    - Copy the json structure for the rest of the object.
-Populate data correctly.
+ - Route id must be unique.
+ - Only use lower case letters and hyphens in the id.
+2. Create the folder  `public/routes/<rid>`, where `rid` is the route id chosen.
+- Create a file `info.js` inside (copy and adjust from other examples):
     - `coordinates` is the long,lat (decimal) of the start of the climb.
     - `region` is one of the following: ["Mt.
 Hood", "Mt.
 Rainier", "I90", "US2", "Mountain Loop", "Highway 20", "Mt.
 Baker", "BC"]
     - `difficulty` is one of the following: ["PD","AD","D","TD","ED"]
-2. Create the folder  `public/routes/<rid>`.
 - Inside, create a `images` folder (note all photos must be square and should be 1000x1000, and should have a `.jpg` extension):
     - Add a `cover.jpg`.
 This is the cover image on the routes screen.
     - Add a `topo.jpg`.
 This is the topo image on the topos tab.
     - Add any more photos you want.
 These can be displayed on the carousel.
     - Create a `images.js` file (copy other examples).
 This is where you list which images will appear in the carousel and their respective captions.
 - Create html content files:
     - `intro.html`
     - `approach.html`
     - `climb.html`
     - `descent.html`
     - `gear.html`
     - `conditions.html`
     - `strategy.html`
     - `history.html`
     - `links.html`
     - `story.html` (optional)
 3. Create a map on caltopo:
     - Create the map under the gmail account `cascadeiceguide@gmail.com` (ask Kyle for password)
     - Make all lines use the small circle dot style.